 By taking a ferry you save 137 kilometres and an hour and a half of driving.
 These ferries are cheap to travel with (around 5 euro/per person) and are running every half an hour or an hour (depending on a season).

 Wild Atlantic Way route planner.

-Wild Atlantic Way start in County Cork on the south and streches along west coast until Donegal with hundres of magnificent viewing points.
+Wild Atlantic Way start in County Cork on the south and streches along west coast until Donegal with hundres of magnificent viewing points and massive attractions.
+The variation of landscape will give you a sense of the beautiful, untouched land.
 The whole route of 2600 km leads through: